 Use the exact timing information given.
 Do not attempt to derive parameters from the addition or subtraction of others.
 While addition or subtraction would yield meaningful results for an individual device, the values given in this data sheet reflect statistical variations and worst cases.
 Consequently, it is not meaningful to add parameters to derive longer times.
-See Figure 43 on Page 55 for voltage reference levels.
+See Figure 49 under Test Conditions for voltage reference levels.